 If you were going to work the most basic Tunisian stitch pattern, Afghan Stitch, the next step would be to make stitches out of the vertical bars all the way across the next row.
 Instead, you're going to make a loop by going between the two parts of the vertical bar.

 Skip the bar below the loop on your hook. *Insert the hook from front to back through the fabric, between the two halves of the vertical loop, yarn over, and pull up a loop (Views Q, R, S).
 Repeat from * for every stitch across the row.

 Return Pass and Beyond

 Next, you'll repeat the steps for completing the return pass/reverse; it's exactly the same here as it was the first time you did it.

-To add more rows of the Tunisian knit stitch, just keep repeating the steps you already learned.
-After you work the reverse, the work will look something like view aa.
-Then proceed with drawing up another row of loops and working them off by twos.
-Now you're ready to do the Tunisian knit stitch like a pro.Continue to 6 of 6 below.
+To add more rows of the Tunisian Knit Stitch, just keep repeating the two passes of the last row you learned.
+Now you're ready to do the Tunisian knit stitch like a pro.